bobcodes/rotmg-protocol/readme.txt

 	d) I am guessing this RECONNECT msg is sent after you initially connect with the server
 	e) now I'm looking for the host and port to connect to
+	f) came across the Server and ServerBox object. what ever creates this, is probably what obtains the list of servers to connect to